The blog formerly known as

 2) Reusable utensils

-I carry a little set of reusable utensils in my purse or backpack… Read the rest
+I carry a little set of reusable utensils in my purse… Read the rest